New Zealand PM says she’s having a baby

 Green Party co-leader James Shaw said Ardern’s announcement was significant for many women.

-“That a woman can be the prime minister of New Zealand and choose to have a family while in office says a lot about the kind of country we are and that we can be -– modern, progressive, inclusive, and equal,” he said.
-AFP
+“That a woman can be the prime minister of New Zealand and choose to have a family while in office says a lot about the kind of country we are and that we can be—modern, progressive, inclusive, and equal,” he said.

+Gayford was non-committal when asked if the pregnancy meant he would now marry Ardern.

+“Wow, I like the idea that we are doing everything in reverse,” he told reporters.

 Please follow our commenting guidelines.